alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 Fine-tuning is useful only when the foundation beneath it is intact.

----
+⸻

-## Practical Rule
+Practical Rule

 Fine-tuning may be appropriate for application behavior.

-It may help with formatting, classification, domain language, workflow consistency, structured outputs, or repeated task performance.
+It may help with formatting, classification, domain language, workflow consistency, structured outputs, repeated task performance, or specialized response patterns.

 But fine-tuning is not sufficient for source-line preservation.